 The Scent of Sunshine

 The Wilted Rose is a novel based on the good, the bad, the happy and the sad life of my mother and my childhood.
-Over the next month, I will be publishing poems, exerts from the book and references to songs that reflect the ambience of the moment.
+Over the next month, I will publish poems, exerts from the book and references to songs that reflect the ambience of the moment.

 I wrote this poem, one summer day while living in sunny Yeppoon, Central Queensland after I brought the clothes in from drying outside in the sunshine.
 Beverley Joy.